Best Drone to Buy in Canada (2026): The Honest Answer No One Gives You

 fewer restrictions

-If you start losing that, you end up in a weird middle ground where:
+If you lose that, you end up in a weird middle ground where:

 you’re dealing with more rules

-but not getting the full benefits of a bigger drone
+but not getting the full benefit of stepping up

 And at that point, the question becomes: